 - Progressively decode higher resolutions as needed

-- Viewer control provides interactive request, decode, and display region of interest
+- The viewer control provides interactive request, decode, and display of region of interest

 - Set data chunk size for each request